Remove Glue From Carpet Tips

 - Let the spotter work for several minutes.
 Work with a blunt item, such as a spoon, to scrape away the glue.
-If effective, repeat until all the glue has been removed from the carpet.
+If practical, repeat until all the glue has removed from the carpet.

 - Wash with clear water by misting with a squirt bottle.
 Blot the area using towels.
 Never saturate the area.
 Give it time to dry.

 - Pour a modest amount of a water-free solvent, such as mineral spirits or acetone, on to a clean towel.
 Try it in an inconspicuous area of the carpet.
-Several carpet yarns can be damaged by water-free solvents, so checking is a necessity.
-Observe if the fibers distort or lose color.
-Allow it to dry prior to making a final assessment.
+Water-free solvents can damage several carpet yarns, so checking is a necessity.
+Observe if the fibres distort or lose colour.
+Allow it to dry before making a final assessment.

 - Blunt scraping tool to help loosen the glue.
-If effective, repeat.
-However, be careful not to over apply the solvent to the carpet.
-If the carpet has glued back, an excessive amount of will seep down causing fibers to come loose from the backing.
+If it’s been successful, repeat.
+However, be careful not to over-apply the solvent to the carpet.
+If the rug has glued back, an excessive amount of will seeps down, causing fibres to come loose from the backing.

-- Blot thoroughly to clear out as much of the solvent.
+- Blot thoroughly to clean glue out as much of the solvent.

 - Rinse using clear water by misting the affected area with a squirt bottle.
 Blot the area thoroughly.
-Repeat a couple of times.
-Apply rinse water.
 Put a weighted, thick towel on top of the affected area.
 Let it sit for about an hour.
 And finally, air dry.

-- At all times, pre-test a cleaner in a hidden area of the room prior to spotting in the open.
+- At all times, pre-test a cleaner in a hidden area of the room before the spot in the open.